 And don’t give up.
 It took me several tries at meditating before I started to feel the effects.

 6 – Getting Rest

 Sleep does a body good.
 There is just no way around it.
 Getting enough rest makes you function better in every way.

-You are able to stay more calm, be less irritable, handle stress a lot better, and just overall have better physical health.
+You are able to stay calmer, be less irritable, handle stress a lot better, and just overall have better physical health.

 But more than likely you are a mom, and you work, and run a household.
 So sleeping just isn’t an option.
 But it can be!

 Leave the chores until another day and go to bed when your kids go to bed.
 Why is it that we make sure our kids get enough sleep and eat healthily but we don’t do the same for ourselves?